 MFTs are focused on the interpersonal and relational aspects of human behavior, as well as the social contexts in which problems occur.
 They can work in a variety of settings such as:

 - Read more about the MFT

 Learn about some of the many accomplishments of the extraordinary students in SDSU's Marriage and Family Therapy Program.

-Sessions will be two hours in length.
-The first hour will be dedicated to a presentation by the faculty and the second hour will be dedicated to a Q&A session.
+The first hour of the MFT portion will be dedicated to a presentation by the faculty and the second hour will be dedicated to a Q&A session.

 Prospective students are encouraged to read through the MFT program website prior to attending an information session.
 Due to our large applicant pool, we are not able to schedule individual consultations with prospective students.
 Instead, we will encourage interested candidates to join our information sessions.